 At Pudsey Lowtown Primary School we believe that physical Education (PE) contributes to the health and well-being of all our children.
 PE is taught in a safe, supportive and inclusive environment which has a positive effect on concentration, attitude and academic achievement.
 A varied PE curriculum is essential to ensure children attain optimum physical and emotional development and good health.
 Additionally, we want all our children to develop a lifelong love of being active and keeping healthy.

-In addition to PE sessions children are invited to attend a varied range of extra-curricular activities which take place after school and at lunchtime.
+In addition to the PE sessions children are invite to attend a varied range of extra-curricular activities which take place after school and at lunchtime.

-Each year, a number of children in year 5 and 6 are invited to take on the role as school sports leaders.
+Each year a number of children in year 5 and 6 are invited to take on the role as school sports leaders.
 The role entails the children becoming excellent sporting role models to the rest of the school, running ‘active lunchtimes’ and attending regular meetings with the PE Leader.
-These meetings give the sports leaders the opportunity to discuss and share ideas on how active lunchtimes are working and if there are any suggestions they would like to make to improve this provision.
+These meetings give the sports leaders the opportunity to discuss and share ideas of how active lunchtimes are working and if there are any suggestions they would make to improve this provision.

-In addition, each class participates in activity breaks throughout the day to help meet the government target of children being physically active for at least 60 minutes a day as well as helping children to re-focus their concentration in between learning sessions and has a particular impact on SEND children.
+Each class participates in activity breaks throughout the day to help meet the government target of children being physically active for at least 60 minutes a day.
+This is monitored with help from the sports leaders who collate the amount of extra minutes each class has been active for each week.

-At the start of each unit, prior knowledge is discussed and activities such as ‘show me what you know’ will take place so that teachers can assess children’s ability.
-At the end of each unit children are assessed against objectives taught throughout the unit.
-Teacher judgement will then be recorded on a PE tracker that will show the progress of the children during the year.
+At the start of each unit prior knowledge is discussed and activities such as ‘show me what you know’ will take place so that teachers can assess children’s ability.
+Ongoing assessment will happen in each session and the working wall in the hall will be used to discuss skills that have been taught in the units taking place.

 The number of children who have attended competitive events and participated in extra-curricular activities will be recorded on a tracker.
 This system is in place to ensure as many children as possible have the opportunity to participate in these activities.